-This phase II trial studies how well vismodegib and focal adhesion kinase (FAK) inhibitor GSK2256098 work in treating patients with meningiomas that may have gotten bigger or grew back after treatment.
+This phase II trial studies how well vismodegib and focal adhesion kinase (FAK) inhibitor GSK2256098 work in treating patients with meningioma that is growing, spreading, or getting worse.
 Vismodegib and FAK inhibitor GSK2256098 may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.

 Phase II Trial of SMO/AKT/NF2 Inhibitors in Progressive Meningiomas With SMO/AKT/NF2 Mutations

 - To determine the activity of a smoothened, frizzled class receptor (SMO) and PTCH1 inhibitor in patients with meningiomas harboring SMO mutations as measured by 6-month progression free survival (PFS) and response rate.

 II.
 To determine the activity of a FAK inhibitor in patients with meningiomas harboring neurofibromin 2 (NF2) mutations as measured by 6-month PFS and response rate.

 - To determine overall survival and progression-free survival of SMO and FAK inhibitors in patients with meningioma.

 II.
 To determine adverse event rates of SMO and FAK inhibitors in patients with meningioma.

 III.
 To determine the activity of SMO and FAK inhibitor as measured by response rate by central radiology review.

 - To evaluate genetic biomarkers in meningioma.
 II.
 To evaluate dynamic contrast enhanced magnetic resonance imaging (MRI) during treatment with SMO and FAK inhibitors for meningioma.

 III.
 To evaluate volumetric response by central radiology review.